Jaudril History, Family Crest & Coats of Arms

 Early History of the Jaudril family

-Another 117 words (8 lines of text) covering the years 171 and 1716 are included under the topic Early Jaudril History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jaudril research.
+Another 60 words (4 lines of text) covering the years 171 and 1716 are included under the topic Early Jaudril History in all our PDF Extended History products and printed products wherever possible.

 Jaudril Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Jaudril have been found, including Jodrell, Jaderell, Jaudrell, Jawdrell, Jodrel and others.